 Joint kendo keiko for European boys and girls

-Every January, a two-day joint keiko is organized by the Wakakoma Kenshikai in Brussels, Belgium.
+Every January, a two-day joint keiko is organized by the Wakakoma Kenshikai in the capital of Belgium: Brussels.
 Boys, girls and adults from Belgium, Germany, the Netherlands, England, etc. gather to deepen relations and polish their skills.
 This year’s event in 2019 is the 10th anniversary.

 Belgium, Germany, and the Netherlands have been organising competitions for boys and girls, led by three countries, and have been running them for 25 years.
 Not only do they organise these competitions, but at the start of every year this joint practice is organised to have the children of all participating countries deepen their friendships.